joshr120/open-deck/Code/README.md

           tft.drawBitmap(0,0,chrome_b, 54, 70, ST77XX_BLUE);
           tft.drawBitmap(0,0,chrome_y, 54, 70, ST77XX_YELLOW);

 Where chrome_r, chrome_g etc. are individual bitmaps of each coloured reigon stored in the bitmaps.h file.
-The colour of each bitmap can then manually be set (eg. ST77XX_RED)
+The colour of each bitmap can then manually be set (eg. ST77XX_RED, (RGR565 format))

+Note:  When uploading one of the macro images two images will be printed.
+The second is a smaller version used for the key press effect.

 <br>
 <br>

-# TODO:
-### - Code Defaults